emilyhorsman/bikeblog/content/posts/initial-brompton-setup/index.md

 1. The barrel adjusters on the brakes were loose and in different states out of the box.
 They probably shook loose during shipping.
 1. The front fender was misaligned — was able to fix by just rotating the whole assembly at the crown bolt a smidge.
 1. The cable ends weren't well crimped.
 I was adjusting the rear brake and its crimped end came off trivially.
 I swapped them for some pale pink ends.
-1. I loosened the axle nuts to ensure the wheels were fully seated in the drop outs.
-I'm not fully convinced the axle nuts were as tight as they should be.
 1. I think the rear hub had a little more play than it should have.
 I took the wheel out and tightened the cone from the non-drive side a smidge.

 Honestly pretty great for a bike from the internet!
 Minus the seatpost slipping.